Captain’s Log: Tricks of the trade

 Their friends Shelly and Tom are just along for the ride!
 However, Shelly already has ASA certifications from a local club on Lake St. Claire in Minnesota.

 Day 2: The fun begins

-In the morning, the group goes through the boat systems check out and then departs Compass Point Marina.
+In the morning, the group goes through the boat systems at check out and then departs Compass Point Marina.
 The winds brought no surprises, with the predicted easterly winds holding steady at about 20 kts.
-It’s ideal conditions to practice boat handling under power as the crew works their way out of the high traffic Crux Bay.
-From there, the crew raises sails to the 2nd reef position and spends time getting a feel for the boat’s turning ability, including through upwind points of sail.
+It’s ideal conditions to practice boat handling under power as the crew works their way out of Cruz Bay.
+From there, the crew raises sails to the 2nd reef position and spends time getting a feel for the boat’s maneuvering ability, including through upwind points of sail.

 Rachel and Donald both practice tacking until arriving in Caneel Bay.
 Now, the work is over!
 The group snorkels, grills Mahi, and enjoys the USVI sunshine.

 The group decides to make their way east, sailing upwind to the Windward Passage, motoring through the passage due to high winds and seas, and then by afternoon turning west to enter Coral Bay.

 Donald learned a valuable lesson in patience while sailing.
 At the helm, he struggled to give the boat a few moments to make the correction.
 This made it difficult for Donald to maintain a straight line.
 We discussed with Donald that everything moves on “island time” in the USVI – including the sailboats!
 Once he resisted the urge to seek a “now” response from Sweet and Salty and give it a little time, Donald’s sailing skill were immediately improved.